 8 Surprising Productivity Hacks Top Sales People Use Daily That Wins Business

 If anyone has to be efficient, it’s probably sales reps.
-After all, they spend a lot of time traveling, communicating, and meeting with prospective clients and customers.
+After all, they spend a lot of time traveling, communicating, networking, and meeting with prospective clients and customers.
 Because of this, they don’t have a whole lot of time to spare.

 Since time is such a valuable commodity for salespeople, it’s understandable why they need to be extremely productive.
 But, how can they be as productive as they are expected to be?